uwcart/mapstudy/doc/API.md

 The password for the database user provided for $dbuser.

 Alternately, or in addition to the database, the application may be configured to send the collected data and interactions to an e-mail address when they are submitted.
 Only the two participant tables will be e-mailed.
-To configure e-mail, include the following variables in param.php:
+The tables will be sent as e-mail attachments in CSV format, and will also be stored as CSV files in an auto-generated *participants* folder on the server.
+The server hosting the application must have SMTP enabled.
+To configure e-mail, include the *all* of the following variables in param.php:

+#### $smtphost = 'smtp.domain.com';

+The SMTP host address.

+#### $smtphost = 587;

+The SMTP port.
+Usually either 25 or 587.

+#### $euser = 'mail@email.com';

+The outgoing e-mail address for the SMTP account.

+#### $epass = 'password';

+The password for the SMTP account.

-#### $email
+#### $toaddr

-	$email = 'mail@email.com';
+	$toaddr = 'mail@email.com';

 The e-mail address to which the data should be sent.

-#### $from

-	$from = 'Name <mail@email.com>';

-The e-mail From field.

 #### $subject